Bob Ansett: Sports team owner

 Ansett was the president, until 1991, of the Australian rules football team, the North Melbourne Football Club, a member of the Australian Football League.

 Motivational speaker

 Ansett is a motivational speaker and has been on the roster of a number of companies in that area.

 Author

 Ansett has written two books: Bob Ansett, an autobiography (1986) and The Customer (1989).

 Personal life

-Ansett married a Japanese woman during his military service in Japan and they had three children together.
-The family moved to Australia but the whereabouts of the children are unknown today.
+Ansett married a Japanese woman during his military service in Japan and they had three children.

 He married Josephine Ansett (née Chadwick) on 1 January 1975.
-They have been married since and have 3 children.
+They have three children.

 The Ansetts reside in Noosa, Queensland.
 In 1992, the Ansetts faced an eviction from their home, because of a federal court action brought over by Bob Ansett's bankruptcy trustee.
 After a five-year court battle, it was decided, on 28 March 1998, that the Ansetts would keep their home.

-Health problems

-Ansett has faced some health problems as an older man.
-An avid marathon runner who still ran well into his eighties, he needed a hip replacement in his early seventies because of a fall during a jogging session.

-He also had cancer, in his case, a melanoma.
+He was diagnosed with melanoma.
 He was, as of 2022, cancer-free.